jraska/Dagger-Codelab/README.md

 First please have a look into the `:core` module and into `com.jraska.dagger.codelab.core.analytics` package.
 Our first exercise will take place happen here.

 You can see interface `EventAnalytics`, which can model a way how our application will publish `AnalyticsEvent` objects.
 Its implementation `LibraryEventAnalytics` uses `AnalyticsFilter` to filter too long events and has `.lib.AnalyticsLibrary` to model some external dependency.
-You can imagine Google Analytics, Firebase or any other external anlytics framework in place of `.lib.AnalyticsLibrary`
+You can imagine Google Analytics, Firebase or any other external analytics framework in place of `.lib.AnalyticsLibrary`

 <img width="350" alt="Screenshot 2020-03-30 at 00 09 20" src="https://user-images.githubusercontent.com/6277721/77862570-c4862d80-721c-11ea-8685-01686ad6524a.png">

 There is also `AnalyticsComponent`, which will be our representation of dependency graph and will provide us instances.
 You can see manual composing of these dependencies within `AnalyticsComponentTest` in `test` sources.
+We will be using `AnalyticsComponentTest` to test our code within this section.

 ## Task 1: Adding Dagger 2 dependency.
 To be even able to Dagger 2, we need to add it as a dependency.
-You can check [Dagger releases] for latest version.
-We need to add into
+You can check [Dagger releases]([https://github.com/google/dagger/releases](https://github.com/google/dagger/releases)) for latest version.

-`core/build.gradle`
 ```
-dependencies {
+dependencies {  // core/build.gradle
 // ...
     implementation 'com.google.dagger:dagger:2.27'
     kapt 'com.google.dagger:dagger-compiler:2.27'